 The challenge of safeguarding AD against such adversaries is daunting.
 Traditional security measures often fall short, unable to contend with the cunning and persistence of state-sponsored hackers.
-This white-paper delves into the complexities of protecting AD from Volt Typhoon, advocating for a revolutionary approach: data-centric segmentation.
-By rethinking security from the ground up, organizations can fortify their defences against the sophisticated tactics employed by such actors.
+To counter this, organizations need to turn to data-centric segmentation, a method that rethinks security from the ground up to strengthen defenses.